HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Verification cases

 The numerical solution is computed with HYMOR (see section~\ref{sec::freestream_receptivity_implementation}).
 The resulting density disturbance is shown in figure~\ref{fig:LIA_image_rho}.
 Across the shock, its magnitude increases by more than one order of magnitude, owing to the high Mach number and low specific-heat ratio of the test case.
 In addition, the spatial wavenumber of the density disturbance increases significantly downstream of the shock.
 This behavior is a direct consequence of the flow deceleration across the shock, which leads to larger wavenumbers (particularly for the entropic mode).

-In figure \ref{fig:LIA_comparison}, the solution from HYMOR is compared against the analytical solution from LIA.
-Good agreement is observed between density, pressure and velocity results.
+In figure~\ref{fig:LIA_comparison}, the solution from HYMOR is compared against the analytical solution from LIA.
+Good agreement is observed among the density, pressure, and velocity results.
 The comparison shows that the initial entropy wave, which initially contains only density fluctuations, generates pressure and velocity oscillations through the induced acoustic mode.
-The pressure and velocity fields are excited only by the acoustic mode, and display a nearly sinusoidal pattern.
-On the other hand, in the density disturbance, both the entropic and acoustic modes are coupled, which results in a more complex sinusoidal pattern.
+The pressure and velocity fields are excited only by the acoustic mode and display a nearly sinusoidal pattern.